 Josh Edelson/Getty Images

 Siri is already in your home, in your pocket, and on your wrist, so why not in your ears as well?
 Apple’s wireless AirPods already let you summon the voice assistant by physically tapping them, but the next iteration of the in-ear device will allow you to simply say, “Hey Siri,” as you would with your phone.
-Not only that, but a recent patent suggests that the AirPods case could become a portable media player — basically an iPod Nano in disguise.
+Not only that, but a patent suggests that the AirPods case could become a portable media player — basically an iPod Nano in disguise.
 And they may be waterproof, too!
-Hey, what won’t the next-generation AirPods 2 do?
+What won’t the next-generation AirPods 2 do?
 Read on to find out.

-The voice-control feature is currently being worked on for the next generation of the AirPods, Bloomberg reported in February, an update aimed at 2018 that is internally known as B288.
+The voice-control feature is currently being worked on for the next generation of the AirPods, Bloomberg reported in February, an update that is internally known as B288.
 Voice activation won’t be the only new part of the upcoming AirPods either, as they will include an updated, Apple-designed chip for handling Bluetooth connections.
 The original AirPods included the W1 chip, while the most recent Apple Watch used the W2.
 It’s not clear if these new AirPods will use a brand-new chip, or an updated W2.

 Images leaked in July 2018 revealed what appears to be Apple’s wireless charging case for the AirPods 2 — and it looks a lot like the current case, save for a tiny dot of color.
 The images, discovered in the release of the iOS 12 developer beta 5 by 9to5Mac, appear to indicate charging status.
 A green light presumably indicates that the devices are ready to rock, while a yellow light signals that the earbuds are actively charging.
 This supports information we’ve been hearing for a while: Apple plans to incorporate some form of wireless charging feature into the AirPod case.